truenas/documentation/content/TruenasApps/CommunityApps/jellyfin.md

 You can select **iXvolume (dataset created automatically by the system)** to create a new library dataset, but this is not recommended.

 Mounting an SMB share allows data synchronization between the share and the app.
 The SMB share mount does not include ACL protections at this time.
 Permissions are currently limited to the permissions of the user that mounted the share.
-Alternate data streams (metadata), finder colors tags, previews, resource forks, and MacOS metadata is stripped from the share along with filesystem permissions, but this functionality is undergoing active development and implementation planned for a future TrueNAS SCALE release.
+Alternate data streams (metadata), finder colors tags, previews, resource forks, and MacOS metadata is stripped from the share along with filesystem permissions, but this functionality is undergoing active development and implementation planned for a future TrueNAS release.

 For all types, enter a **Mount Path** to be used within the Jellyfin container.
 For example, the local **Host Path** <file>/mnt/tank/video/movies</file> could be assigned the **Mount Path** <file>/media/movies</file>.